vlolla/dataplatform/README.md

 # dataplatform

  DataHub Reference Architecture
-This reference architecture for OT DataHub Platform shows an end-to-end stream processing pipeline.
+This reference architecture for DataHub Platform shows an end-to-end stream processing pipeline.
 This type of pipeline has four stages: ingest (Events), process (Transform, Aggregate and Enrich), store (Store Materialized Views), and analysis/reporting (Access patterns).

 For this reference architecture, the pipeline ingests data from three sources typical databases with CDC enabled, performs a join on related records from each stream, enriches the result, and calculates an average in real time.
 The results are stored for further analysis.